geo-mac/Rioxx-development/model/rioxx-schema-examples.md

 All examples include annotations within the XML, to aid human readability.

+#### Other notable updates ####
+* MIME types are unsupported for relational links to multipart external resources, such as datasets. `format` is therefore dropped as an attribute in 'dumb' relational links (and where there is inadequate authority of assertion) thereby simplifying them
+* Inclusion of `deposit_host="local"` attributes in `dc:relation`(with `deposit_host="external"` communicating the opposite)
+* Inclusion of `rel="collection"` attribute in `dc:identifier` at root level
+* Inclusion of `rel="item"` attribute in `dc:relation`

+The use of `rel="collection"` and `rel="item"` attributes in the above noted elements is a nod to Signposting, which harnesses the notion of 'publication boundaries' to help machines locate the resources that make up a publication.
+This also provides a useful conceptual tool for users of the schema to better understand the root vs. expression/relations modelling.

 #### PIDs: the mixed economy ####
 All examples offer variation in the PID types used for name identification, deposits, organizational identification, and so on.
 The PID mixed economy!